Careers in the US

 The PMF website has detailed information about eligibility and the application process along with a detailed list of FAQs.

 If selected, candidates have up to a year to apply to fellowships.
 It is important to connect with alumni for tips on applying for positions.
 There is further information about these PMF alumni networks on the PMF website.
-LSE also has a large network of alum who have secured a place on the PMF program.
+LSE also has a large network of alumni who have secured a place on the PMF program.

 If you have questions about the PMF, please book an appointment on CareerHub with a careers consultant.